data-for-change/anyway/CONTRIBUTING.md

 ## Issues and Bugs

-As the one of the teams working in the Knowledge Workshop, we put data credibility first.
+As one of the teams working in the Knowledge Workshop, we put data credibility first.
 If you find any discrepancies between the presented data and the information in the used open-source databases, please let us know.
 Also, if you happen to stumble upon a bug, don't hesitate and raise a flag and we will get it fixed.
 You can send any your reports to [anyway@anyway.co.il](mailto:anyway@anyway.co.il).
 Don't forget to mention which operating system and browser you were using, so we can easily track down the issue.